 Phillips Institute intends to be fair and reasonable in the application of refunds and may apply additional discretionary refunds in exceptional circumstances, however, Phillips Institute cannot accept responsibility for changes to a participant’s work commitments or personal circumstances as grounds for refund once the course has commenced.

 Where employers pay for training, they may send an alternative candidate to attend training if the original candidate is not available.
 In this event, we request you advise our office in writing prior to the start of the course and ensure that any pre-course information already supplied is relayed to the replacement candidate.

 The complete cancellation and refund policy can be found in the Phillips Institute Student Handbook.

 Some courses may require additional resources, which may be noted on your Statement of Fees – please check prior to enrolling in your chosen course.
-If you have enrolled as online but would like an additional print-based resource, this will incur an additional fee per unit of between $15 to $18 (indicative) plus postage and handling.
+For example, fees charged by some placement organisations to the RTO when students undertake placements.
+Another example is when you have enrolled as online but would like an additional print-based resource, this will incur an additional fee per unit resource of between $15 to $18 (indicative) plus postage and handling.

 Assessment deadlines and penalty fees

 Certificate III courses: All assessment tasks must be submitted no later than two weeks after each unit’s last session date of delivery, or two weeks from online unit commencement.
 For example, if you attend the last session for “Work with diverse people” delivered on 21st February, you must submit all assessment tasks for that unit no later than 7th March.

 Certificate IV and Diploma courses: All assessment tasks must be submitted no later than four weeks after each unit’s last session date of delivery, or four weeks from online unit commencement.
 Where units require workplace project completion, seek advice from your facilitator.
 Refer to your Training Plan for due dates.